 When Do You Need a Root Canal?

 The dental pulp can become infected when the dentine layer and the tooth’s enamel get damaged, exposing the soft interior.
 This usually happens due to cavities, cracks, fractures, or injuries.
 At times, the damage can be too minor to be visible to the naked eye.
 The symptoms of a root canal infection may include the following:

 - Swollen or tender gums

 - An abscess or noticeable signs of infection

 The Root Canal Procedure

-If you decide to have a root canal treatment, our dentist will examine the infected tooth using X-rays to create the most effective treatment plan.
+If you need a root canal treatment, our dentist will examine the infected tooth using X-rays to create the most effective treatment plan.
 The treatment is straightforward and performed under local anesthesia to ensure your comfort.

 We will drill into your tooth during the procedure to access the infected pulp, which will then be carefully removed.
-The tooth's core will be disinfected and meticulously cleaned to remove debris and bacteria.
-Next, we will place medicaments called gutta-percha inside to further reduce the bacterial load and seal it with a temporary filling.
+The tooth’s core will be disinfected and meticulously cleaned to remove debris and bacteria.
+Next, we will place a material called gutta-percha inside to further reduce the bacterial load and seal the tooth with a temporary filling.

-During the next stage of root canal therapy, we will seal your tooth using a filling or a temporary crown to restore its original appearance.
+During the next stage of root canal therapy, we will restore your tooth’s original appearance using a filling or a temporary crown.
 We recommend placing a permanent crown to protect and strengthen the tooth.